 - A. Grant categories in the annual competition are the following:

-- 1. Water/Sewer;
+- a.
+Water/Sewer;

-- 2. Housing Rehabilitation;
+- b.
+Housing Rehabilitation;

-- 3. Community Livability.
+- c.
+Community Livability.

-- B. Applications are due in the Program Management Office on February 25, 2009.
-If hand-delivered to the office, they must be brought in no later than February 25, 2009, 4:30 p.m.
+- B. Applications are due in the Program Management Office on February 25, 2010.
+If hand-delivered to the office, they must be brought in no later than February 25, 2010, 4:30 p.m.
 (CST).
-A postmark of February 25, 2009, is not acceptable.
-They must be
+A postmark of February 25, 2010, is not acceptable.
+They must be in the program management office on February 25, 2010.
+Applications should be

-- C. All projects through 2008 must have their final change orders to ECD by February 2, 2009.
-The economic development projects will not count against the draw down restrictions. - All projects through 2008 must have their final request for payment including supporting documentation and final budget revision to ECD by February 9, 2009.
-All projects through 2008 must have closeouts to ECD by February 16, 2009. - E Only one application may be submitted by each governmental unit except metro governments. - F. The level of CDBG assistance for individual projects shall be limited by the following factors: - 1.
+- complete as no additional required application material will be accepted after the deadline.
+However, additional information may be requested. - C. All projects through 2008 must have their final change orders to ECD by February 2, 2010.
+The economic development projects will not count against the draw down restrictions. - D. All projects through 2008 must have their final request for payment including supporting documentation and final budget revision to ECD by February 9, 2010.
+All projects through 2008 must have closeouts to ECD by February 16, 2010. - E. Only one application may be submitted by each governmental unit except metro governments. - G. The level of CDBG assistance for individual projects shall be limited by the following factors: - 1.
 The grant ceiling for all applicants is \$500,000, except for the following: Economic development projects may exceed \$500,000 but not be more than \$750,000 provided the county meets the economically distressed county criteria as described in part IX of this section. - 2.
 Community livability projects have a maximum grant of \$300,000. - 3.
 Maximum grants to any applicant of \$750,000 in two successive years, except for economic development projects. - 4.
 The grantee's ability-to-pay (see Section XII for a description of ability-to-pay). - 5.
-Higher grant levels (up to \$1,000,000) may be approved for regional projects. - G. Funds are not available to cover cost overruns.
-Estimate project costs carefully. - H. Local governments are required to hold two public meetings.
+Higher grant levels (up to \$1,000,000) may be approved for regional projects. - H. Funds are not available to cover cost overruns.
+Estimate project costs carefully. - I. Local governments are required to hold two public meetings.
 These meetings must be advertised in the local newspaper at least one week prior to the date of the meeting.
 The advertisement must contain a statement of nondiscrimination and the name of a contact person for special accommodation required for persons with disabilities.
 All meeting places must be accessible to persons with disabilities.

 The first meeting is designed to solicit information about community needs and how CDBG funds can best address those needs.
 Communities are required to present information about how much money is available, what kinds of projects are being considered, and what activities are eligible.
 To ensure compliance with Title VI of the Civil Rights Act of 1964, applicants must make an additional effort to secure minority participation in this process.
 This meeting must be conducted 30 days before the application due date.
-The final date to have is January 25, 2009.
+The final date to have is January 25, 2010.
 The second meeting occurs after the project is completed and is to discuss the accomplishments of the project.